ddprrt/ddprrt.github.io/src/content/_posts/2021-04-13-typescript-react-generic-forward-refs.md

 Type assertions are a little bit frowned upon as they look similar like type casts in other programming languages.
 They are a little bit different, and [Dan](https://effectivetypescript.com/2021/02/03/pet-peeves/) masterfully explains why.
 Type assertions have their place in TypeScript.
 Usually, my approach is to let TypeScript figure out everything from my JavaScript code that it can figure out on its own.
 Where it doesn't, I use type annotations to help a little bit.
 And where I know definitely more than TypeScript, I do a type assertion.

-This is one of the cases, here I know that my original component accepts generic props!
+This is one of these cases, here I know that my original component accepts generic props!

-Pro: It's easy.
-Contra: It's extra maintenance.
+## Option 2: Create a custom ref / The Wrapper Component

-## Option 2: Create a custom ref
+While `ref` is a reserved word for React components, you can use your own, custom props to mimic a similar behavior.
+This works just as well.

 ```tsx
 type ClickableListProps<T> = {